esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 The dma_trans_t structure defines a DMA transaction, encapsulating all the necessary parameters and configurations required to perform a DMA operation.
 Each member of the structure is carefully designed to handle specific aspects of the transaction, from source and destination targets to increment sizes, data types, and operational modes.

-Once these structures are defined, there are three main functions to be called in order to correctly perform a DMa transaction.
+Once these structures are defined, let's examine the main functions to be called in order to correctly perform a DMA transaction.

 #### <i> dma_init() </i>